Beast Land

-Beast Land is a temporary theme park in Riyadh, Saudi Arabia.
+Beast Land was a temporary theme park in Riyadh, Saudi Arabia.
 It was created by American YouTube personality Jimmy Donaldson, known as MrBeast, and opened on 13 November 2025 as part of Riyadh Season 2025.
-The park is scheduled to operate until 27 December 2025.
+The park operated from 13 November 2025 until it closed 45 days later on 27 December 2025.

 Overview

-Beast Land is located near Boulevard City and Boulevard World, two major zones of Riyadh Season.
-The park covers 188,000 square meters and includes rides, games, and challenge-based attractions inspired by MrBeast's online videos.
+Beast Land was located near Boulevard City and Boulevard World, two major zones of Riyadh Season.
+The park covered 188000 m2 and included rides, games, and challenge-based attractions inspired by MrBeast's online videos.
+The project was part of Saudi Arabia's Vision 2030 program, which aims to increase tourism in Saudi Arabia.

-The park is divided into two main zones:

-Beast Land

-Includes roller coasters, thrill rides, family attractions, carnival games, food stalls, and merchandise areas.

-Beast Arena

-A competition area featuring more than ten physical challenge games.
-Visitors can earn points in activities such as Tower Siege, Drop Zone, Air Mail, and Dungeon Escape.

-Concept and development

-Beast Land is based on challenge-style content from the MrBeast YouTube channel, which has accumulated over 450 million subscribers and reached 100 billion views in 2025.
-Donaldson stated that the park was designed so visitors could “experience what it is like” to be part of one of his challenge videos.
-The project is part of Saudi Arabia's Vision 2030 program, which aims to expand the country's entertainment and tourism sector.

-Attractions

-Beast Land includes over 15 main rides and 14 challenge experiences, including: